Am I eligible to file for a protective order?

 - children, grandchildren, stepchildren, adopted children, and foster children; or

-- anyone related to you by blood or marriage who is living in your same household.2
+- anyone related to you by blood or marriage, regardless of whether you are living in the same household or not.2

 Additionally, you may be able to petition for a protective order against someone who is not a family or household member if any of the following apply: